 - Type ‘ANDROID_HOME‘ as the variable name and enter the path to you Android SDK folder.

-- Now, select the Path variable and click Edit.
+- Now, also within the User variables section, select the Path variable and click Edit…

-- Open up a command prompt window and type ‘adb‘ to verify if it’s working.
+- Finally, open up a Command Prompt window, type ‘adb‘ and hit Enter to verify if it’s working.